simplysh/enso/README.md

 ### `enso(source: string, data?: {}): string`

 This is the main callable function in enso.
 Given a source string, and an optional data object, it will interpolate all the expressions in the source.
+Every property in the data object is available in the interpolation expression.

 Example: